Syndica/sig/src/ledger/readme.md

 The `insertShreds` validates the shreds, recover any lost shreds and saves them together.

+Note: The `insertShreds` is adequately documented, so that won't be repeated here.

 ### Shredder

 The shredder is the component of the ledger that can be used to convert all shreds to recreate the original buffer.